Management of HIV-infected children under 5 years of age with severe acute malnutrition

 WHO further recommends that children under 5 years of age with severe acute malnutrition who are HIV-infected should be managed with the same therapeutic feeding approaches as children with severe acute malnutrition who are not HIV-infected.

 Additional recommendations are provided within the guideline documents referenced below.

-Treatment of severe acute malnutrition in HIV-infected children
+Updates on the management of severe acute malnutrition in infants and children

 Other guidance documents

-Pocket book of hospital care for children: guidelines for the management of common illnesses with limited resources
+Pocket book of hospital care for children: second edition.
+Guidelines for the management of common illnesses with limited resources